 FitInfo property.
 To plot the validation perplexity, remove the NaNs from the reported values.

-"cvb0"), to reduce the number of iterations used to fit the models, set the
+"cvb0"), to specify the number of iterations used to fit the models, use the

 A lower validation perplexity suggests a better fit.
 Usually, the solvers